prachi1710/prachi1710/README.md

 - 🌱 I’m currently learning html,css,javascript and react js.
 - 📫 How to reach me: facebook,twitter,instagram,LinkedIn.
 - 😄 Pronouns: I love to be what i am.
-- ⚡ Fun fact: I am not iterested in sleeping.
+- ⚡ Fun fact: I am not interested in sleeping.